List of Power Rangers Lightspeed Rescue characters: Vypra

-Vypra is a demoness, sorceress, and friend of Diabolico and Loki.
+Vypra is a demoness, sorceress, and friend of Diabolico and Loki who wears a snake/dragon-themed outfit.
 Throughout the series, she cares for Impus before growing disdainful towards him after he evolves into Olympius, contributes to Diabolico's resurrection in light of Olympius' failures, and battles the Lightspeed Rangers until Queen Bansheera absorbs her to complete her resurrection.

 Vypra is primarily portrayed by Jennifer L. Yen and by Wen Yann Shih in episodes two and three.

 Loki

 Loki (pronounced "Low-kai") is a fierce and loyal kobold-themed demon warrior, friend of Diabolico and Vypra, and the strongest of Bansheera's generals.
 Throughout the series, he battles the Lightspeed Rangers and contributes to Diabolico's resurrection in light of Prince Olympius' failures until Bansheera sends Loki to his death in a failed attempt at killing the Rangers.

 Loki is voiced by David Lodge.

 Jinxer

-Jinxer is a fly-themed demon magician who provides aid to the other demons.
+Jinxer is a housefly-themed demon butler/magician who provides aid to the other demons with his spells.

 Jinxer is voiced by Kim Strauss while Benton Jennings portrays his "Mr. Mesmer" disguise.
+He and a small faction of Batlings piloted the newly repaired Omega Megazord to place the circle of stones around Mariner Bay to assist Queen Bansheera's ceremony in opening the gateway into the Shadow World and releasing all of the demons from within into the world.
+After placing the final stone, Carter and Ryan eventually rammed the Mobile Armor Vehicle into it, destroying it.
+Though not shown on screen, it is assumed that Jinxer and the faction of Batlings were destroyed as well.